Will Butler cover the spread vs. Buffalo? Betting Trends, Record ATS

 Butler vs. Buffalo: Betting Trends, Record ATS, Home/Road Splits - December 5

-The Buffalo Bulls (1-7) will look to stop a five-game losing streak when they visit the Butler Bulldogs (6-2) on Tuesday, December 5, 2023 at Hinkle Fieldhouse as heavy, 25.5-point underdogs.
-The contest airs at 8:30 PM ET on Fox Sports 1.
-The over/under for the matchup is 149.5.
+The Butler Bulldogs (6-2) are heavily favored (-24.5) to extend a three-game winning streak when they host the Buffalo Bulls (1-7) at 8:30 PM ET on Tuesday, December 5, 2023 at Hinkle Fieldhouse.
+The game airs on Fox Sports 1.
+The matchup has an over/under of 149.5.

 Place your bets on any college basketball matchup at BetMGM, and sign up with our link for a first-time deposit bonus!